ciaranj/kiwi/Readme.md

   * Written in bash script
   * Very fast
   * Packaging of "seeds" (tarballs)
+    - Ignores .{git,svn,cvs}
+    - Ignores globs in .ignore when packing
   * Installation of seeds
   * Uninstallation of seeds
   * Listing of installed seeds and their versions